We decided to delve into specifically finding podcast hosts who are women of color, specifically who are Black-American or of African descent.

-After a lot of research (and listening), I found that there are so so SO many podcasts out here with women of color, and a great heap of them are hosted by Black women.
-I guess the “Listeners Also Subscribed To” area, can only hold so much data.
-Although this list is by no means the end all be all of podcasts lists and I’m still searching for a fitness podcast hosted by women of color, this is my list of 10 podcasts I would recommend.
+After a lot of research (and listening), we found that there are so so SO many podcasts out here with women of color, and a great heap of them are hosted by Black women and the “Listeners Also Subscribed To” area, can only hold so much data.
+Although this list is by no means the end all be all of podcasts lists and we are still searching for a fitness podcast hosted by women of color, this is our recommended list of 9 podcasts hosted by black women.

 “At 4:28 AM.”